cabo/senml-jc/green.md

 # Example Data Structures

-Example data structures are provided from {{RFC8428}}.
+Example data structures are provided from {{RFC8428}} (ex_n_), as well as {{RFC9193}} and weather data (fmi).
 The examples are encoded in both JSON and CBOR.
 In addition, the examples are provided in half-size float (float16) CBOR.
 The float16 values are not used for the "reduction" calculations.

-A summary of encoding sizes is provided below:
+A summary of encoding sizes is provided in {{encoding-sizes}}.

 {::include table.md}
+{: #encoding-sizes title="Summary of Encoding Sizes for Example Data"}

 # LoRa energy consumption